-School staff with responsibility for attendance will monitor weekly attendance data so as to rapidly identify pupils and cohorts whose attendance is in decline and respond accordingly.
+School staff with responsibility for attendance will routinely monitor attendance data so as to rapidly identify pupils and cohorts whose attendance is in decline and respond accordingly.
+Any patterns identified will be monitored fortnightly.
 We will routinely monitor the following cohorts and pupil groups: